Across the Atlantic

-Across the Atlantic is a 1928 lost American silent romantic drama produced and distributed by Warner Bros.
+Across the Atlantic is a 1928 lost American synchronized sound romantic drama produced and distributed by Warner Bros.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
 Influenced by the "Lindy craze", generated by Charles Lindbergh's famous ocean crossing flight, Across the Atlantic was rushed into production.